snowmanlabs/frontend-challenge/README.md

 ## Bonus Deliverable

 Beyond your hard skills we are also interested on how you think, the way your code evolves and grows until it's done.
 So if you are feeling like a [awesome developer streamer](https://github.com/bnb/awesome-developer-streams) :), we would like to see a video of your development process.
 It would allow us to better understand you and give you a more complete feedback.

+## Questions?

+If you have some questions about this challenge, you can open a new topic or research about your question in [Dev Challenge forum](https://groups.google.com/a/snowmanlabs.com/forum/#!forum/dev.challenge).